A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Evaluating Performance via Simulation

 \paragraph{Kernel-smoothing vs. GAM Methods} If sparsity is high, that is, if most parameter functions are zero, the KS based methods outperformed the GAM based methods for most sample size regimes.
 Only if the sample size is very large the GAM based methods showed a performance that is equal or slightly better than the KS based methods.
 However, if sparsity is low, the GAM based methods outperformed the KS based methods.\\

-Accordingly, applied researchers should choose the KS based methods when they expect the time-varying VAR model to be relatively sparse and if they only have a moderate sample size.
+Accordingly, applied researchers should choose the KS based methods when they expect the time-varying VAR model to be relatively sparse and if they only have a moderate sample size ($n < 200 \text{to} 300$).
 If one expects that only few parameter functions are nonzero, the KS based method should be combined with regularization.
 If one expects the parameter functions of the time-varying VAR model to be largely nonzero, and if one has a large sample size, the GAM based methods are likely to perform better.

-\paragraph{Limitations} Several limitaions of the simulation studies require discussion.
-First, the signal to noise ratio $ \mathrm{S/N} = \frac{\theta}{\sigma} = 3.5$ could be larger or smaller in a given application and the performance results would accordingly be better or worse.
+\paragraph{Limitations} Several limitations of the simulation studies require discussion.
+First, the signal to noise ratio $ \mathrm{S/N} = \frac{\theta}{\sigma} = 3.5$ in parameter values could be larger or smaller in a given application and the performance results would accordingly be better or worse.
+Similarly, the signal to noise ratio would be smaller if we increased the number of variables $p$, because more parameters have to be estimated.
 However, note that $\mathrm{S/N}$ is also a function of $n$.
 Hence if we assume a lower $\mathrm{S/N}$ this simply means that we need more observations to obtain the same performance, while all qualitative relationships between time-varying parameters, structure in the VAR model and estimators remain the same.

 Second, the time-varying parameters could be more time-varying.
 For example, we could have chosen functions that go up and down multiple times instead of being monotone increasing/decreasing.
 However, for estimation purposes, the extent to which a function is time-varying is determined by how much it varies over a specified time period \emph{relative} to how many observation are available in the time period.
-Thus the $n$-variations can also be seen as a variation of the extent to which parameters are varying over time: From this perspective,the time-varying parameter functions with $n = 20$ are very much varying over time, while the parameter functions with $n = 1808$ are hardly varying over time.
+Thus the $n$-variations can also be seen as a variation of the extent to which parameters are varying over time: From this perspective, the time-varying parameter functions with $n = 20$ are very much varying over time, while the parameter functions with $n = 1808$ are hardly varying over time.
 Since we chose $n$-variations stretching from unacceptable performance ($n = 20$) to very high performance ($n = 1808$), we simultaneously varied the extent to which parameters are time-varying.

 Third, we only investigated time-varying VAR models with $p=10$ variables and a single lag.
 In terms of the performance in estimating (time-varying) VAR parameters, adding more variables or lags boils down to increasing the indegree of a VAR model with a single lag and fixed $p$.
 In general, the larger the indegree and the higher the correlations between the predictors, the harder it is to estimate the parameters associated with a variable.
 Part of the motivation for Simulation B in Section \ref{sim_B_UT} was to address this limitation.